OriNachum/autonomous-intelligence/README.md

   3. tau_speech.py: this consumes speech events, and produces actual speech
   4. services/microphone_listener.py this listens to your speech and emits events to tau.py as input

+## Acknowledgements

+There are multiple people for which I want to acknowledge for this development.
+Of them, these are the people who confirmed for me to mention them:
+- @Sagigamil

 ## License